Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/external-id-management.md

 -   The admin user password, e.g. password123
 -   The base URL for the Keycloak server, including the auth value, e.g. https://YOUR-KEYCLOAK-INSTANCE.com/auth

-> **Note** When connecting an external Keycloak instance to Entando, it is a good practice to provide the admin credentials for a dedicated service account.
+> **Note** When connecting an external Keycloak instance to Villanova, it is a good practice to provide the admin credentials for a dedicated service account.
 ### 2. Generate the Secret

 Generate a Secret named *keycloak-admin-secret* with the information retrieved in Step 1.
 For example: